Intesa's ouster shows influence of old guard in Italy's banking

 Both developments are a sign of the times.
 The protracted recession is forcing Italian banks to cut some of their ties with pressured domestic companies.

-Even investment bank Mediobanca (MDBI.MI), long the kingpin of Italy's corporate world through a web of cross-shareholdings, has announced it will sell some stakes.
+Even investment bank Mediobanca, long the kingpin of Italy's corporate world through a web of cross-shareholdings, has announced it will sell some stakes.

 Critics of Cucchiani inside the bank say the manager, who came from the insurance sector, did not gel with front-line managers, lacked retail banking experience and failed to come up with an effective strategy to weather Italy's recession.

-Despite professing a pro-market creed, Cucchiani did back some old-style Italian transactions, like the buyout of Camfin CAMI.MI, the holding controlling tyre-maker Pirelli PECI.MI, the price of which was criticised by market regulator Consob.
+Despite professing a pro-market creed, Cucchiani did back some old-style Italian transactions, like the buyout of Camfin , the holding controlling tyre-maker Pirelli, the price of which was criticised by market regulator Consob.

 But his successor - insider Carlo Messina - may find it harder to keep Intesa out of deals where politics and personal relationships can count more than business.